WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 We illustrate the proposed stack-switching mechanism using two
 examples: generators and task scheduling.
+The generators example uses asymmetric stack-switching.
+The task scheduling example has two
-The generators example uses asymmetric stack-switching and the task scheduling example uses symmetric stack-switching.
+variants: the first variant uses asymmetric stack-switching and the second variant uses symmetric stack-switching.

 ### Generators

-The first example illustrates a generator-consumer pattern.
+Our first example illustrates a generator-consumer pattern.
 Execution switches back and forth between a generator and a consumer execution stack.
 Whenever execution switches from the generator to the consumer the generator also passes a value to the consumer.